 Apple pastila is considered one of the oldest and the most adorable Russian sweet delights that used to be a royal treat fit for the Tsar.

-The cakes are made with easily- prepared ingredients, such as apples, sugar, egg whites, and powdered sugar.
+The cakes are made with easily- prepared ingredients.
+You don’t even need butter for this dessert.
+Only apples, sugar, egg whites, and powdered sugar are enough.

 Although there are many steps to get pastila finished, these are so easy to practice, so you can try with your children to make the best treats for your family desserts.
 Besides, you also store them in airtight containers for later consumption.